The pipeline or ductline is made up of components that include pipes/ducts and components (fittings).

 Duct

-The Duct entity has a similar behavior to the Pipe.
-It too can have a circular or rectangular profile.
+The Duct can have a circular or rectangular profile.
 The underlying command is basically the same, with the same modeling options.
 It differs in the logical organization of project elements, for system properties.

 Cable tray